varigence/docs/bimlstudio/release-notes/bimlstudio-2018.1.md

 * Improved styling in the Package Import dialog, by widening the file path textbox, adjusting the height of the file path textbox, and making the buttons uniform.
 Also eliminated unnecessary columns in the DTSX file path grid.
 * Improved styling for Project Settings editor, by widening the buttons and increasing the height.
 Also applied the styling to be consistent with the rest of BimlStudio.
 * Fixed button width on trial key dialog.
-* Changed all "2017" references to "2018".
+* Changed all BimlStudio "2017" references to "2018".
 * In Package Import dialog, we now provide users the option to create an SSIS Import Options Json file, in order to save your SSIS import options for use with command line imports.
-* Added support for guaranteeing that a Biml file's expansion result hasn't changed since the previous expansion.
+* Added support for guaranteeing that a Biml file's expansion result hasn't changed since the previous expansion, which can improve performance.
 * Revamped the Debug utility in BimlFlex projects, now users are able to extract their metadata, while also zipping up their project directory, for aid in debugging through Varigence support.
 * Changed "recent path" saving to help with more consistent saving of recent paths.
 *	Fixed issue with a few dropdown boxes that did not expand on a click of the main area.